green seaweeds text index | photo index

 Family Siphonocladaceae

 Where seen?
-This seaweeed that looks like pimply lumps is sometimes seen on some of our Southern shores, growing on coral rubble.
+This seaweeed with a pimply or bubbly texture is sometimes seen on some of our Southern shores, growing on coral rubble.
 It forms small scattered patches among other encrusting organisms.

 Features: Small clusters (5-7cm) of hollow irregular globular lumps (1-2cm).
 Made up of a layer of tiny spheres joined together.
 This is the seaweed's mature form, resulting from an unusual form of division, when it produces a mass of tiny spheres.
 Immature forms may be firm, irregularly shaped and generally globular.
 Bright green to bluish green.